 - Preheat oven to 200C (180C fan) / 400F.
 Line 2 baking trays with baking paper.

 - In a dry frying pan or skillet over medium heat, heat the olive oil then add the bacon, onion, celery, mushrooms and garlic.
 Saute until they’ve softened.
 Allow to cool slightly while you mix the rest of the ingredients together.

-- Into the bowl with the pine nuts, add the turkey mince, butter, sage, breadcrumbs, salt, pepper and nutmeg.
+- In a large mixing bowl, add the turkey mince, butter, herbs, breadcrumbs, salt, pepper and nutmeg.
 Finally add the slightly cooled onion mixture and mix it all together well.

 - Lay the sausage just a couple of centimetres from the front edge of the pastry, then use your finger to run some water around the sides and front edge of the pastry.
 Fold the pastry away from you, over the top of the meat and press the join down firmly on the other side of the filling.
 Make sure it’s tight, you don’t want air trapped inside. (use the edge of your fingers to press the pastry tight up against the filling and push out the air as you go.)